fmccarthy/class_DMDR/README.md

 This code has been checked by comparison to the modification to CAMB by Angela Chen: https://bitbucket.org/anqich/ddm-camb/src/master/

-We thank Angela Chen and Dragan Huterer for making this public and for correspondence about their code.
+We thank Angela Chen for making this public and for correspondence about the code.